Sexual Problems in Women - Treatment Overview

-- Communication counseling for you and your
+- Counseling for you and your

 - Psychological therapy.
 Therapy for sexual problems often involves cognitive-behavioral therapy.

-Treatment for decrease of sexual desire
+Treatment for decreased sexual desire

-and/or a reluctance to engage in sexual activity.
 Treatment for physical causes

-- Changing from a
+- Changing a

 interest in sex.

-estrogen.
+Low-dose estrogen.
 After menopause, low levels of estrogen in

 the body cause vaginal dryness.
-This can be painful during sex.
 Estrogen

-menopause).
+Testosterone.
 Testosterone is sometimes

-Exercise, to improve
+- Exercise, to improve

 your mood and increase natural testosterone levels.